samjprakash/Deploy-Resume-With-EC2/README.md

-Hosting Resume on AWS EC2 with a CI/CD PipeLine Using GitHub Actions
+Deploy your Resume on AWS EC2 with a CI/CD PipeLine Using GitHub Actions